 Here referring to my life, my journey, my experiences, whatever necessitates my attention.

 Time is something you’ll never get back.
-I’ve been waiting for two years to have a job and the means to live on my own; I can’t really tell you that I’ve celebrated the magnitude of actualizing something that took 730 days.
-I just know that’s a lot of time to be after something to brush it off when it finally gets here.
+I’ve been waiting for two years for the means to live on my own; I can’t really say that I’ve celebrated the magnitude of actualizing something that took 730 days.
+730 days chasing something.
+0 days relishing in it.

-There's a sanitizing element to being a logistical being.
+There's something so sanitizing to being as logistical as I am.
 It means never really having to feel the full brunt of what's going on around you because you're only worried about keeping the wheels moving.
-Sometimes in church, I wonder if the people running the sound or the lights still feel God in the same way, with their focus being keeping the service running.
+Sometimes in church, I wonder if the people running the sound or the lights still feel God in the same way.